-Line 44 - Write the amount of nonbusiness income or loss allocable to Illinois from Illinois Schedule NB, Column B. Include any nonbusiness income from Illinois Schedules K-1-P or K-1-T. This amount is net of the portion of your Illinois nonbusiness income distributable to shareholders subject to replacement tax.
-Attach a copy of Schedule NB and all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST. If you do not have an amount to report on this line, enter zero.
+Line 44 - Write the amount of nonbusiness income or loss allocable to Illinois from Illinois Schedule NB, Column B. Include any nonbusiness income you received from Illinois Schedules K-1-P or K-1-T in the amounts reported on Schedule NB.
+This amount is net of the portion of your Illinois nonbusiness income distributable to shareholders subject to replacement tax.
+Attach a copy of Schedule NB and all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST. If you do not have an amount to report on this line, enter "0".